jansim/rmaps/README.md

 ![Mockup of rendered map on the wall.](./example.jpg)

-Collection of R functions to render minimal maps using `R`.
+Collection of R functions to render minimal maps using `ggplot`.

 # Getting Started